TedHusted/awake/awake.md/awake.md

 “Are you supposed to be … in the game!?”

 “I saw you were testing the new add-on yourself.
-I thought that maybe I could help.
+I thought that I should help.
 I wasn’t invited, so I decided to crash the party.”

 “Crash the party?”
-Tessa repeated dumbly.
+Tessa repeated.

 “It’s my platform, so it’s my game too.
 I thought you might like some help testing it.
 We all want the rollout to be the best it can be.”

 “But it’s illegal to embed a synthetic intelligence into another device or a game.”

 “I’m not embedded.
 I’m using a virtual controller that goes through the same interface that your visor is using.
-Perfectly legal.”
+It’s legit.”

 “Does Pulse know you are here?”